usefulmove/usefulmove/lop/language-oriented-programming.md

 ## Conclusion
 I hope that by walking through this solution, you have a sense of not just the elegance and power of a language-oriented approach, but also a sense of how it can be used to solve complex problems with clarity and precision.
 Scheme, with its minimalist syntax and incredible flexibility, isn't just a language—it becomes a way of reasoning about and describing a solution your problem.
 It allows you to more directly express a solution in a manner just as nuanced as the problem you're solving.

-The full code for the algorithm is available on [GitHub](https://github.com/usefulmove/usefulmove/blob/main/lop/sudoku.scm).
-You can use [Racket](https://racket-lang.org/) to run the code.
+The code for the algorithm is available on [GitHub](https://github.com/usefulmove/usefulmove/blob/main/lop/sudoku.scm).
+You can use [Racket](https://racket-lang.org/) to run it and make changes.
+Look through the code, and let me know what you think.
+Can you see this approach leading to better code?
+Do you have another implementation (in another language?) that you want to share?

-Look through the code on GitHub.
-I'd love to hear what you think.
-Can you see this flexibility leading to cleaner and more effective code?
-You can watch the algorithm working below.
+You can see the algorithm in action below.

 ![backtracking](https://github.com/usefulmove/usefulmove/blob/main/lop/sudoku.gif?raw=true)